Introduction to Community Care

 Various other pieces of legislation govern matters relating to the provision of community care services.
 The majority of queries arise from the provision of, or failure to provide, community care services under the above legislation.
 However, advisers should be aware that a person may have rights and entitlements to community care services under other pieces of legislation.

-The provision of health and social care in Northern Ireland has been restructured.
-The new Health and Social Care (Reform) NI Act 2009 came into force in April 2009.
+The provision of health and social care in Northern Ireland was restructured when the Health and Social Care (Reform) NI Act 2009 came into force in April 2009.
 It provides the legal framework within which the new health and social care structures operate.

 The Health and Social Service Councils, Central Services Agency, Health and Social Services Boards and the Mental Health Commission were dissolved.
 Health and Social Services Trusts are now known as Health and Social Care Trusts (HSCTs).